Select Page

 2. Dataset Architects, naturally adept at pattern matching, who also like to experiment and create datasets

-The Main Objects / Products To View
+The Main Visual Objects / Products To View

-• Standard QAE Report – An historical static 2 page PDF artefact containing:
+• QAE Report (view new tab)Β β€” A historical static 2-page PDF artefact containing:

-• –> Leading Edge Page – This draws attention towards the most recent newest calendar date
+• –> Leading Edge Page (left side)Β β€” This draws attention towards the most recent / newest calendar date

-• –> Seasonal Back-Stitch Page – This draws attention towards older historically context with back-stitching tile extensions
+• –> Seasonal Back-Stitch Page (right side)Β β€” This draws attention towards older historical context with Back-Stitching tile extensions

-• Decade Pack – A stitched historical archive of ten independent Seasonal Back-Stitch Page tiles, 10 x PDFs (A set of 10 pages derived from the QAE Report, not a unique product)
+• QAE Decade Pack (view)Β β€” A stitched historical archive of 10 independent Seasonal Back-Stitch Page tilesβ€”10 x PDFs, consisting of 10 individual 1-year page tiles extracted

 .